You'll meet with top business leaders from around the globe, enjoy smaller classes, and build a lifelong network of

 Transcript Review.
-To be eligible for consideration, you are required to have a minimum cumulative 3.7 program GPA and sophomore standing by the end of spring semester of freshman year.
+To be eligible for consideration, you are required to have a minimum cumulative 3.7 GPA and sophomore standing by the end of spring semester of freshman year.
 Additionally, your first two semesters on the IUB campus should demonstrate success in both analytical and communications skills courses.
 Honors students are expected to embrace challenging coursework and candidates should show the committee a willingness to take on the Kelley curricular requirements.

 Resume.
 Make clear the extent of your involvement in your extracurricular or work activities at IU.
 Visit Undergraduate Career Services for help preparing your resume.
 Resumes are expected to be in the traditional Kelley format as shown on Kelley Connect.
 Format and attention to detail are important considerations in the evaluation of your application as well as content.
 Resumes will be attached to the online application.
-If you have crucial changes or additions to your resume, you may email an updated one to firstname.lastname@example.org by May 1st.
+If you have important changes or additions to your resume, you may update the resume in the second online application component April 1 -15.

 Two short essays on predetermined topics.
 These gauge your critical thinking skill along with written communication, creativity, and – depending on the question – intellectual curiosity, independence, or citizenship.
 You will need to start these well before the deadline to ensure that you have time to proofread your final submissions.

 Two recommendations from IU Bloomington faculty members.
 Two recommendations from IU Bloomington faculty members.
-In the second phase of the online application, applicants will indicate two faculty to submit the online recommendation form (see the link below) before May 1.
+In the second phase of the online application, applicants will indicate two faculty to submit an online recommendation form by the end of May.
 This gives the faculty more time to get to know you in class (and you should work to ensure you stand out!).
 One recommendation will come from a computational skills class, and the other from a class that enhances your verbal and/or written communication.

 Computational skills course examples: BUS-K201 or K204, BUS-K303 or K304, BUS-A 304 or A 307, BUS-A 306 or A 309, any MATH class, or any ECON course.